billlanyon/ReFormBeauty/README.md

 - Most web apps fetch inside components, creating request waterfalls, slower loads, and unsatisfactory UX.
 - Using nested routes, Remix can eliminate nearly every loading state, by loading data in parallel on the server and sending a fully formed HTML document.
 - Remix runs the action server side, revalidates data client side, and even handles race conditions from resubmissions.

+## Testing: Cypress
+- Test driven Development: Cypress helps set up and start writing tests while you build your application locally.
+- After building a suite of tests and integrating Cypress with a CI Provider: Cypress Cloud can record your test runs.
+- Time Travel: Cypress takes snapshots as your tests run.
+Hover over commands in the Command Log to see exactly what happened at each step.
+- Automatic Waiting: Never add waits or sleeps to your tests.
+Cypress automatically waits for commands and assertions before moving on.
+- Spies, Stubs and Clocks: Verify and control the behavior of functions, server responses, or timers.
+- Network Traffic Control: Easily control, stub, and test edge cases without involving servers.
+- Screenshots and Videos: screenshots taken automatically on failure, and videos of entire test suite when run from the CLI.
+- Cross browser Testing: Run tests within Firefox and Chrome-family browsers locally and optimally in a Continuous Integration pipeline.

+## CI Provider: GitHub actions
+- Run a workflow on any GitHub event like push, issue creation, or a new release.
+- See workflow run in realtime with color and emoji.
+- Combine and configure actions for the services we use, built and maintained by the community.
+- Pair GitHub Packages with Actions to simplify package management, including version updates, CDN distribution and dependency resolution.

 ## Production Stack?